-It is the purpose of this district to provide for existing and future single-family low density residential area.
-Wetland and open space buffers within the area are to protect the existing residential area from adjacent agricultural, freeway, commercial and industrial uses.
+~~It is the purpose of this district to provide for existing and future single family low density residential area.
+Wetland and open space buffers within the area are to protect the existing residential area from adjacent agricultural, freeway, commercial and industrial uses.~~

 (Ord.
-264 § 5 (part), 1998: Ord.
+264 § 5 (part), 1998; Ord.
 163 § 4.1.1, 1989)

-Permitted uses and structures in the R-1 zone are as follows: single-family residences, special needs and government housing, transitional housing and permanent supportive housing, family adult and child daycare, mobile homes, provided they comply with requirements set forth in Chapter 17.84 of this title.
+~~Permitted uses and structures in the R-1 zone are as follows: single family residences, special needs and government housing, mobile homes, provided they comply with requirements set forth in Chapter 17.84 of this title.~~

 (Ord.
-264 § 5 (part), 1998: Ord.
+264 § 5 (part), 1998; Ord.
 163 § 4.1.2, 1989)

-Permitted accessory uses and structures in the R-1 zone are as follows: residential garages and carports; accessory dwelling unit; private workshops, private greenhouses, other uses determined by the city council to be of a similar and compatible nature.
+~~Permitted accessory uses and structures in the R-1 zone are as follows: residential garages and carports, private workshops, private greenhouses, other uses determined by the board of adjustment to be of a similar and compatible nature.~~

-The following uses are permitted after hearing and attachment of conditions: churches, duplexes, swimming pools, tennis courts, boarding houses, traditional home occupations, libraries, and other uses later deemed by the city council to be conditional uses.
+~~The following uses are permitted after hearing and attachment of conditions: churches, duplexes, swimming pools, tennis courts, boarding houses, traditional home occupations, libraries, and other uses later deemed by the board of adjustment to be conditional uses.~~